Undervalued Stock Scanner 2.0: From Spreadsheet Automation to Scalable Python Pipelines

 👉 Open the dashboard in new tab.

-Note: Some data in the dashboard’s data source was masked and concealed to ensure personal and financial information security.
-Hence, the dashboard does not reflect my real portfolio holdings.
+Note: For this dashboard, I intentionally used old portfolio data, most of which has been masked and redacted to ensure personal and financial information security.
+As a result, this dashboard does not reflect my actual portfolio holdings.

 Final Reflection